WhatsApp

 Type: Bacterial infection

 This infection is caused by the bacteria Mycobacterium tuberculosis.
-Inhaling the bacteria can lead to an infection in the lungs.2 Classis symptoms include cough, fever, night sweats and weight loss.1,2 Although the disease usually occurs in the lungs, it may also affect and present in other parts of the body, especially if left untreated.2,3
+Inhaling the bacteria can lead to an infection in the lungs.2 Classic symptoms include cough, fever, night sweats and weight loss.1,2 Although the disease usually occurs in the lungs, it may also affect and present in other parts of the body, especially if left untreated.2,3

 Name of infection: Mycobacterial diseases or infections